MisterTJB/Udacity-Blog/README.md

 Assuming that the SDK is installed, the project can be run by:

-1. Downloading this project to a local machine
+1. Downloading or cloning this project to your local machine
 2. Navigating to the project directory in the terminal.
 E.g. `cd /path/to/Udacity-Blog`
-3. Running `dev_appserver.py .`
+3. Running `dev_appserver.py .` from the terminal
-4. The site should now be available at localhost:8080
+4. The site should now be available at [http://localhost:8080](http://localhost:8080) in your web browser

 # Functionality and Usage